Yb1ku/SAEs-for-Sentence-BERT/docs/index.md

 `keywords` has a similar structure.
 It is also a dictionary, each key corresponding to a feature.
 Inside each key, there is a list of tuples of the form `[(keyword), score]`. `keyword` is the keyword itself, and `score` is the score of the keyword.
-For example, a possible output of `keywords' could be:
+For example, a possible output of `keywords` could be:
 ```bash
 {'feature_id': 2220,
  'keywords': [['reinforcement', 1.620540681324779],